pmm1/islandis-login/README.md

 #### Errors

-List of potential errors that you might encounter:
+List of potential errors that you might encounter calling `.verify()`:

 ```json
 {